rohancalum/rohancalum.github.io/_posts/2021-06-23-crypto-climate-collapse.md

 summary: "How the cultural renaissance of crypto can mitigate negative externalities."
 ---

+*Special thanks to Jake Hirsh-Allen and Jay Singh for valuable comments.*

+---

 While Dogecoin was capturing imaginations with its 6,000% bull run this year, [Amazon deforestation hit a 12-year high](https://www.bbc.com/news/world-latin-america-55130304), plastic pollution [permeated every corner of the Earth](https://www.nature.com/articles/d41586-021-01143-3), CO2 emissions continued their [steady rise](https://research.noaa.gov/article/ArtMID/587/ArticleID/2764/Coronavirus-response-barely-slows-rising-carbon-dioxide) and our planet's [ice caps deteriorated](https://www.cbc.ca/news/science/biggest-iceberg-1.6033780) faster than ever.
 For those concerned about "building back better", are blockchain technologies a harmful distraction or a much needed opportunity?

 ### **Crypto as a sustainable economy enabler**

 In order to move towards a more sustainable economy, we need to make [net-negative technologies](http://net-negative.tech/) a backbone of our society.
 That is, we need to build circular economies around pulling CO2 out of the atmosphere, incentivize the conservation of ecosystems and adoption of low carbon diets, as well as power the world with clean energy.
 In order to manage all this, we'll need to reliably [measure, report and verify](https://evo-world.org/en/m-v/what-is-m-v) these activities.
 Here's where blockchain and cryptocurrencies come in.
-In this piece, you'll learn about:

-1. Key applications of blockchain relevant to the climate crisis
-2. How the cultural renaissance of crypto can mitigate negative externalities
+In this piece, you'll learn about (1) key applications of blockchain relevant to the climate crisis (2)how the cultural renaissance of crypto can mitigate negative externalities and (3) some thoughts on future prospects.
-3. Some future prospects

----

 **Ecosystem conservation**